leyanpan/NOIP-using-algorithm/README.md

 d: the end vertex of this tunnel
 c: the capacity of the tunnel

+#Output
-#Output: The Maximum flow of things that can be transmitted from S to D
+The Maximum flow of things that can be transmitted from S to D